NochexDevTeam/Prestashop/README.md

   Update - Bug fix for APC as orders were being duplicated.

+  - Extra comments on features
+  - Callback feature been added to Nochex Module / Backend

 = 2 =

   Update to include new module features